EnMasseProject/enmasse-workshop/README.md

 1. This time, we want the device to read control messages for its address.
 We also want it to be able to send to the temperature address.
-Most importantly, we want to get hold of the external hostnames that the device can connect to, so make sure 'externalAccess' is set:
+Most importantly, we want to get hold of the external hostnames that the device can connect to.

+    *NOTE* However, use '*' and '*' for both `sendAddresses` and `recvAddresses`, as there is a known limitation around authorization and MQTT in EnMasse.

+    Make sure 'externalAccess' is set:

     ![Device2](images/device2.png)